Managing your money

 If you need help managing your money, have money worries or need information about benefits there are a range of tools and advice available.

-You can access benefits and financial help at - Gov.uk.
-The UK government website.
+You can get benefits and financial help (opens in new window) on the UK government website.
 The site includes information on accessing all government services including:

 Universal Credit (opens in new window) is a monthly payment for people who are on low income or are out of work.
 It is paid by the government.
 Universal Credit is being rolled out in stages across the UK and is replacing some benefits.